-Here are several precautions you can do to keep your family safe:
+Here are some precautions you can do to keep your family safe:

-- Your home with at least one natural gas heater, connected garage or fireplace needs to have a carbon monoxide system.
-It’s necessary to have a detector on each level of your residence, including the basement and garage.
-You also should install one inside or outside of every bedroom.
-Don’t have a carbon monoxide detector in your house?
+- Your home with at least one natural gas appliance, adjoined garage or fireplace needs to have a carbon monoxide system.
+It’s necessary to have an alarm on all levels of your house, including the basement and garage.
+You also need to install one inside or outside of all bedrooms.
+Don’t have a carbon monoxide detector in your residence?

-Call Wesley Wood Service Experts Heating & Air Conditioning at 484-401-7577 to get one.
-Ask our pros about our reasonable Wi-Fi carbon monoxide systems.
+Call Wesley Wood Service Experts at 484-401-7577 to get one.
+Ask our technicians about our reasonable Wi-Fi carbon monoxide alarms.

-- If you already own a carbon monoxide detector, frequently look at or put in new batteries.
-You should test batteries every 90 days, and buy a new alarm every three to five years.
+- If you already use a carbon monoxide detector, frequently test or put in new batteries.
+You should test batteries every season, and buy a new system every three to five years.

-- If your carbon monoxide alarm alerts you to danger, leave your house right away and phone 911.
+- If your carbon monoxide alarm sounds, leave your residence without delay and phone 911.

-Carbon monoxide doesn’t have to be scary, and with the recommended actions your family can be safe from the dangerous gas.
-Make the proper changes and call Wesley Wood Service Experts Heating & Air Conditioning at 484-401-7577 to learn more.
+Carbon monoxide doesn’t have to be scary, and with the recommended actions your house can be safe from the dangerous gas.
+Take the necessary steps and call Service Experts at 484-401-7577 to learn more.